-- 2. When a player injures an opponent as the result of "Charging" the Referee shall have no alternative but to impose a major penalty on the offending player. - 3.
-A minor or a major penalty shall be imposed on a player who body checks or charges another player.
+- 7.13.1 A minor or major penalty shall be imposed on any player who body checks or pushes an opponent from behind. - 7.13.2 When a player injures an opponent as the result of "Checking/Charging from Behind" the referee shall have no alternative but to impose a major penalty on the offending player.